hapax/hapax.github.io/fun.md

 - *Alien algebra, bat brains and other cognitive conundra* [[1](https://hapax.github.io/philosophy/alien-maths-1/)] (2020, blog post).
 Is it possible to imagine life as a bat?
-And what has this got to do with alien mathematics?
+And what has this got to do with alien math?
 - [*From solipsism to emergent time*](https://hapax.github.io/physics/philosophy/emergent-time/)
   (2020, blog post).
 What makes time different from space, and what would a physical explanation of this fact look like?